Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 US President Donald Trump on Friday vowed Washington would assist Myanmar, describing the quake as "terrible".

 "It's a real bad one, and we will be helping.
-We've already spoken with the country," Trump told reporters in the Oval Office.
+We've already spoken with the country," Trump told reporters.

 - EU -

-The European Union said it was providing 2.5 million Euros ($2.7 million) in initial emergency aid and assessing the needs on the ground in order to mobilise further assistance from the bloc.
+The European Union said it was providing 2.5 million Euros ($2.7 million) in initial emergency aid and assessing the needs on the ground in order to mobilise further assistance.

 - Ireland -